 Experiment 3: Unrelated Word Pairs in Sans Forgetica Font

 The goal of Experiment 3 was to test the effects of Sans Forgetica font on JOLs and recall.
 Based on the fluency account, JOLs for Sans Forgetica pairs should be decreased relative to pairs presented using Arial font, as Sans Forgetica is a less perceptually fluent font.
 Alternatively, the beliefs account posits that Sans Forgetica should increase correct recall.
 Because this font was designed to improve retention, participants may hold the belief that Sans Forgetica is easier to learn and make higher JOLs accordingly.
 Furthermore, based on previous research indicating that Sans Forgetica does not increase recall and patterns predicted by the font-size effect, no effects of Sans Forgetica on memory were expected.
 Finally, as in the previous experiments, we again included a control group comparison in which all pairs were presented using 32-pt.
 Arial font.
+All word pairs were unrelated, as based on Rhodes and Castel (2008), unrelated pairs may be more sensitive to perceptual manipulations relative to related pairs.

 Method